Skip to content

 Usage

-Use this node when you need to assemble a properly formatted SQL Server connection string from user-provided fields to pass into downstream database nodes or external tools.
-Typical workflow: provide host, port, database, and either username/password or enable integrated security; the node outputs a single ready-to-use connection URI.
+Use this node when you need to construct a MSSQL connection URI to pass into other SQL Server nodes (Query, Execute, etc.) or any component that expects a credentials_path URI.
+Typical workflow: configure host, port, database, and either username/password or enable integrated security; then feed the resulting connection string into subsequent database nodes.

 Inputs